RevealBI-JavaBuilder/Html-Client/README.md

 ## **Usage**
 To run the app:

-- download and run the Java server app.
+- download and run the  [Java-Server](https://github.com/RevealBI-JavaBuilder/Java-Server) server app.
-- download the `dashboard-builder.html` and open.
+- download the `dashboard-builder.html` in this repository and open.

 ## **Running App**
 Your running application should look like this: